 In this guide, we cover some of the most important regulations and requirements, including CPSIA, ASTM standards, tracking labels, 16 CFR Part 1120, flammability requirements, and more.

 Note that some regulations and standards mentioned in this guide are not exclusively applicable to children’s products but to consumer products and apparel in general.

 Consumer Product Safety Improvement Act (CPSIA)

-CPSIA regulates all children’s products, including children’s clothing sold in the United States.
-The US Consumer Product Safety Commission (CPSC) has defined children’s products as any “ consumer products designed or intended primarily for children 12 years of age or younger”.
+CPSIA regulates children’s products, including children’s clothing sold in the United States.
+The US Consumer Product Safety Commission (CPSC) defines children’s products as any “consumer products designed or intended primarily for children 12 years of age or younger”.

-CPSIA requires that your children’s clothing is fully compliant with all applicable ASTM standards, substance restrictions and other rules.
-Some standards, rules and substance restrictions only apply to specific types of children’s products, while others apply broadly to all children’s products.
+The CPSIA requires that children’s clothing must comply with relevant standards (e.g. ASTM standards), substance restrictions, and other rules.
+Some standards, rules, and substance restrictions only apply to specific types of children’s products, while others apply broadly to all children’s products.

-- 16 CFR Part 1616, Standard for the Flammability of Children’s Sleepwear
+b.
+16 CFR Part 1615 – Standard for the Flammability of Children’s Sleepwear: Sizes 0 through 6X

 Children’s Product Certificate (CPC)

-Importers must issue a CPC for their children’s clothing products, to certify that the children’s clothing complies with all applicable ASTM and CPSIA standards (e.g. substance restrictions).
+Importers and manufacturers must issue a CPC for their products, to certify that the children’s clothing complies with applicable requirements (e.g. substance restrictions).
 The CPC is a self-issued document with information such as product name, supplier information, relevant standards, and testing result.

 1. Product name and description